 Bristol Living Lab activity takes many forms, including:

-– supporting organisations and institutions to reflect on their current practice to help them build more positive relationships with communities
+– supporting organisations to reflect on their current practice to help them build more positive relationships with communities

-– offering a series of residencies that have brought artists and communities together to develop an alternative, arts-led approach to ‘regeneration’ and urban development
+– bringing together artists and communities through commissions to develop an alternative, arts-led approach to ‘regeneration’ and urban development

 Bristol Living Lab is underpinned by the The Bristol Approach, a way of working developed by KWMC with Bristol City Council and Ideas for Change, that puts citizens and communities at the heart of an initiative to ensure that innovation has a positive social impact and meets local need.

 Bristol Living Lab is a member of the European Network of Living Labs (ENoLL).

 We’re keen to explore how sharing knowledge and experiences across the city, and beyond, can benefit organisations and the communities they collaborate with.
 We regularly work with organisations in Bristol, across the UK and internationally to develop ideas for projects, deliver training and put on events.